dipsaus9/blog/Atomic Design: Breaking Up is Hard to Do, Enter Compound Components.md

 ## What Problem Does Atomic Design Try to Solve?

-Before we get into where Atomic Design comes up short, let's take a step back and appreciate what it originally set out to do.
-Without doubt, designs can quickly get messy.
-Components get reused in inconsistent ways, design systems often end up more like loose guidelines than hard rules, and Atomic Design as conceived by Brad Frost was the silver bullet to change all that.
+Before we do a deep dive we have to take a step back and appreciate what Atomic design originally set out to do.
+We’ve all been there — you open up a project with a UI that looks like it was designed by five different people, all with different ideas of what consistency means.
+Buttons don’t match, input fields are everywhere, and every page feels like a new adventure… in chaos.
+Atomic Design as conceived by Brad Frost was the silver bullet to change all that.

 Basically, Atomic Design deals with creating consistency and modularity in your UI.
 It means breaking the interface down to its very smallest building blocks, inspired by how matter is constructed in the real world.
 Just like in chemistry, where atoms combine into molecules and those molecules come together to create organisms, atomic design uses these terms for different levels of UI components.
 Atoms would be your basic, indestructible elements: things such as buttons or input fields.
 Molecules would be groups of atoms and would be something like a form label paired with an input field.
 Therefore, organisms would be more complex structures, like, for instance, a whole form with multiple molecules performing together.
 This way, in thinking through every little piece of your UI, all the pieces will be reusable and fit together predictably.
 While this is wonderful as a philosophy, UI design just doesn't always lend itself to being that cut-and-dried in the real world.
 User interfaces more often call for flexibility, adaptability, and dynamic interactions that don't normally fit within predefined categories.
 To this end, the very rigid structure of atomic design sometimes tends to fall a little short at dealing with more subtle and complex demands made upon modern UI development.

 ### The limits of Atomic Design